petya0111/Sherlock-Judging/carapace-judging.md

 023-H ProtectionPool limits single protections to not be over the limit of the remaining principal for the position.
 But there's nothing stopping a lender to do multiple protections of the full amount for the same position as long as they stay within leverage limit.
 024-H Malicious protection buyer can manipulate pool leverage ratio to block genuine protection buyers 025-H Protection Seller should not be able to deposit into the Protection if the ProtectionPool is not supported, or expired or defaulted
+026-H There is a ````New Protection Rule```` for buyers which is due to A buyer can only buy new protection within 90 days after a lending pool is added to our pool.
+027-H The Carapace protocol checks that a protection buyer does not buy a protection for an  amount greater than the remainingPrincipal in the corresponding loan.
+However it possible for the buyer to buy multiple different protections for the same Goldfinch loan.
+028-H No way to exercise the protection if the lending pool goes to default state / protection seller can never get their capital unlocked
+029-H In ProtectionPoolHelper.sol, `expireProtection() is set to public and does not require any msg.sender checks.
+Anyone can expire a buyer's protection and deem it useless.
+030-H During `buyProtection` process, there are many validations ongoing in order to change the protection parameter states accordingly.
+The below steps show the steps in order to successfully buy protection.
+031-H Using a secondary market like uniswap a user can use flash loans to take shares of interest without taking any of the risk.